ReVanced/revanced-documentation/docs/revanced-development/1_setup_development_environment.md

 - Pull new commits from remote to keep your branch up to date

 - Keep your Run/Debug configuration up to date.
 After pulling new commits, ensure you use the correct paths in your program argument.
-If you forget to do this, you might end up debugging for hours until realising, you supply the wrong paths to ReVanced CLI
+If you forget to do this, you might end up debugging for hours until realizing, you supply the wrong paths to ReVanced CLI

 - Use development branches and always branch off and PR to `dev` branches